harrison-broadbent/personal_site/source/blog/goodbye-netlify-hello-cloudflare.html.md

 date: June 6 2024
 ---

-> I've used Netlify for a long time, and they've always been solid.
+> Until recently, I'd been a die-hard Netlify fan.
 Then, [one of my blog posts](https://dumbph.com/turn-iphone-into-dumb-phone) hit the [frontpage of Hacker News](/blog/hacker-news-traffic-spike-anatomy), Netlify recorded 233Gb of bandwidth usage and sent me a bill for $110, and I started to question things...

 <!-- table of contents (html disclosure + kramdown {:toc}) -->
 <details class='italic bg-stone-100 py-1 px-3 rounded-sm border border-stone-200' open><summary>Table of Contents</summary><aside markdown="1">